farikkm/farikkm/README.md

-## Hi there, I'm Fariz Mirzaev, the self-taught Frontend Developer and future Full-stack developer.
+## Hi there, I'm Fariz, the self-taught Frontend Developer and future Full-stack developer.

 ### About Me: